Scotland’s Biggest Collection Of Prehistoric Pottery Has Just Been Discovered Near Clackmannan

 As Julie Franklin noted on the quality and craftsmanship of the pottery itself, “We don’t really understand Neolithic pottery that well at the moment but it was really quite finely made.”

-Besides the oats, hazelnut shells and cereal grains that were found littered over the site that would have once been cooked and eaten, archaeologists have also detected fats from milk that were left behind in one of the bowls that was analyzed.
+Besides the oats, hazelnut shells, and cereal grains that were found littered over the site that would have once been cooked and eaten, archaeologists have also detected fats from milk that were left behind in one of the bowls that was analyzed.
 While many Neolithic individuals may indeed have been lactose intolerant during this time period, the evidence does show that some dairy products would have been consumed.

 “This discovery is in line with results for virtually all the other CB pottery analysed in Britain (ibid), and demonstrates once more that Scotland’s early farmers were dairy farmers, exploiting their domesticated cattle not only for their meat but also for their secondary products.”

-Headland Archaeology have published a full analysis of the excavations in Scotland that yielded the largest collection of prehistoric pottery ever discovered.
+Headland Archaeology has published a full analysis of the excavations in Scotland that yielded the largest collection of prehistoric pottery ever discovered.